Comparing Financial Aid Offers

 Cost of Attendance

-This is the first number you’ll want to figure into your comparison of financial aid packages.
-A university’s cost of attendance is the amount they project it will cost a typical student to attend for one year.
-This number includes tuition and fees, room and board, textbooks and other educational materials, and finally, additional college living expenses (after all, most dorms aren’t going to supply students with shampoo, toothpaste, or 3 AM snack).
+Cost of attendance is the first thing to compare in yourfinancial aid packages.
+The cost of attendance is the amount a college/universtiy predicts will cost the average student to attend for one year.
+This number includes tuition and fees, room and board, textbooks educational materials, and other living expenses such as shampoo, toothpaste, extra food.

-Along with this, note the expected family contribution and unmet need for each school.
-The expected family contribution is the portion of the college costs you can be expected to pay based on your financial aid application.
-It’s typically calculated based on your FAFSA and, at some private schools, the CSS Profile.
-At many schools, this is the minimum amount you will be left to come up with on your own.
-The award letter may also include your unmet financial need—the cost of attendance minus your other financial aid—which is the amount you still need to pay to meet average costs for the first year.
+Factor in your expected family contribution and unmet need while comparing packages from each school.
+The expected family contribution is the amount you’re expected to pay based on your FAFSA.
+Note that some private schools use the CSS Profile.
+This is the minimum amount of out-of-pocket expenses.
+The award letter also includes your unmet financial need which is equal to the cost of attendance minus your financial aid.
+That is the amount you need to pay to just meet the average cost of attendance.

 Institutional Scholarships and Grants

-This is the second most important portion of the award letter to consider, as it may vary substantially from school to school.
-Institutional scholarships and grants are the awards that the college, itself, is giving you.
-These may not be clearly marked, may be named different things in different places, and may be lumped in with federal aid or student loans, so you may want to make a list of these at each school, noting the amounts, the names, and the conditions of acceptance for each award.
+The next important thing to consider and compare are institutional scholarships and grants.
+Institutional scholarships and grants are awarded directly from the college.
+These awards are often not clearly marked, named differently in different places, or lumped in with federal aid or student loans so make a list of awards at each school, noting the amounts, names, and conditions of each award.

-Finally, you’ll want to pay attention to the college’s, and the specific scholarship or grant’s, rules regarding other aid.
-Especially at schools that have programs designed to fill your total financial need, the amount in scholarships or grants you’re awarded could depend on the amount of other aid you receive.
-These are “last dollar” awards, meaning they’re designated to be the final dollars towards your unmet financial need.
-If your total grant and scholarship awards exceed the amount of financial need the college has calculated you to have, then these awards will be reduced.
-If you cannot pay your family contribution out-of-pocket, this could mean you’re still stuck with student loan debt.
-First dollar scholarships and grants are applied to your bill before other aid, so you don’t have to worry about grant or scholarship amounts being reduced.
+Details such as the length, amount, GPA/academic requirements, extracurricular requirements, and renewal requirements for each award you receive are described in a letter within your financial aid package.
+Keep in mind colleges that offer a lot of one-year awards, or awards with a lot of conditions are less beneficial than colleges that offer a smaller annual awards that are easily renewable.
+Pay attention to the college’s, and the scholarship’s/grant’s, rules regarding other financial aid, especially at schools that have programs that fill your total financial need because the amount of scholarships or grants you’re awarded depends on how much other financial aid you have received.
+These are called “last dollar” awards, meaning they are designated to be the final dollars towards your unmet financial need.
+If your total grant and scholarship awards exceeds your level of need these awards are reduced.
+If you cannot pay your family contribution out-of-pocket, you will have student loan debt.
+First dollar scholarships and grants are applied to your bill first, so you do not have to worry about other scholarship/grants being reduced.

-You might also see a Federal Plus Loan on your award letter.
-This is not automatically awarded, but is listed by some schools as a way to cover the gap between your financial aid and your financial need or cost of attendance.
-Your parents will still have to apply for this loan, if they choose to, so it should effectively be treated as a suggestion, rather than a financial aid award.
-Plus loans carry relatively high interest rates compared to other federal loans, though they may still be a better bet than private loans.
+Federal Plus Loans are not automatically awarded, but are listed by some schools as a way to supplement your unmet financial need.
+Your parents apply for this loan, so it should be treated as a suggestion, not an award.
+Plus loans have high interest rates compared to other federal loans, though their rates are better than most private loans.

-You might also see any outside scholarships you’ve won on your award letter.
-These have to be taken into account when calculating your financial aid amount, and if you’ve been very successful winning scholarships, it’s possible these could affect the amount of aid you’re offered at each school.
-Before you compare financial aid awards and make a decision, make sure all schools know about other scholarships you may be receiving.
+Outside scholarships are also listed on your letter.
+These are taken into account when calculating your financial aid amount.
+If you have won a lot of scholarships, it can affect the amount you are offered at each school.
+Before you compare financial aid awards and make a decision, factor in your other scholarships.